Batch Processing Photos

 Adobe Photoshop is great for other batch processes that I use for large tasks.
 I just happen to use it for the following but obviously the possibilities are huge with such a powerful program:

-You can also use the Actions in Photoshop to batch process special effects, colour conversions and just about anything you wish to do to your images.
+You can also use the Actions in Photoshop to batch process special effects, colour conversions and just about any other alterations.
 The following video shows you how to batch resize for web and add a watermark to the resized images.

 Beware: Whilst batch processing can be time saving, it can also have the opposite effect with dire consequences.

 I once “batch processed” around 500 original images incorrectly by mis-naming them during a moment of temporary lack of concentration.
-Without going into too much detail, it meant I had to go back to the original RAW files and rename each one individually to match the images I had already given to a client.
+Without going into too much detail, it meant I had to go back to the original RAW files and rename each one individually.
+This was to match the images I had already given to a client.

 It took a good 4 hours to get back to where I was so I recommend using due care and attention when batch processing original files.